 Get-Message Trace does not require any additional parameters; however, if you do not add any, it will return information about all messages processed by your tenant in the last 48 hours.
 Normally, that would provide you with too much data for diagnostic purposes.
 To find out what happened to a specific email, you will need to narrow your query down.
-For example:

 Get-MessageTrace -RecipientAddress <user’s address> -StartDate 11/07/2017 -EndDate 11/14/2017